tarreislam/Autoit-Socket-IO/Docs/SOCKETS.md

 ## Introduction

 Connected sockets are now stored in something that is called a [Scripting Dictionary](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/dictionary-object) that allows us to have key-item pairs instead of 0-based arrays.
-This is pretty neat because for loops becomes a things in the past when searching